 - Elevated maternal serum alpha-fetoprotein in the second trimester

 Blood loss, uterine contractions and fetal distress are the first signs of a potential placental abruption.
-In cases where placental abruption is suspected, the fetal heart rate will be monitored very carefully and if fetal heart tones are non-reassuring an emergency C-section is done immediately.
-Additionally, an ultrasound may be done as well as an exam to rule other causes for bleeding.
+In cases where placental abruption is suspected, the fetal heart rate will be monitored very carefully.
+If fetal heart tones are non-reassuring, doctors immediately perform an emergency C-section.
+Doctors also order an ultrasound and exam to rule out other causes of bleeding.

 Treatment options for placental abruption depend on the severity of the separation and the baby’s gestational age:

-- If the baby is nearly full term (after 34 weeks of pregnancy) or if the abruption occurs during labor, an emergency C-section should be done immediately, even if it’s minor because of the risk that the placenta could separate more at any time.
+- If the baby is nearly full term (after 34 weeks of pregnancy) or if the abruption occurs during labor, an emergency C-section should be done immediately (even if it’s minor) because of the risk that the placenta could separate further at any time.

 The risks to the baby include:

-- Deprivation of oxygen (birth asphyxia, hypoxic ischemic encephalopathy) leading to cerebral palsy, mental retardation, seizures and other permanent conditions
+- Oxygen deprivation (birth asphyxia, hypoxic ischemic encephalopathy) leading to cerebral palsy, cognitive impairments, seizures and other permanent conditions

 - Premature birth